kiharalab/CryoREAD/README.md

   --thread THREAD
                         Use multiple threads for fragment-based sequence assignment,default:1 (multi-threading is disabled)
 ```
-### Tech Specs
+### System Requirements
 CPU: >=8 cores <br>
-Memory: >=50Gb.
-For maps with more than 3,000 nucleotides, memory space should be higher than 300GB if sequence is provided. <br>
+Memory (RAM): >=50Gb.
+For maps with more than 3,000 nucleotides, memory space should be higher than 200GB if the sequence is provided. <br>
-GPU: any GPU supports CUDA with more than 12GB memory.
+GPU: any GPU supports CUDA with at least 12GB memory. <br>
+GPU is required for CryoREAD and no CPU version is available for CryoREAD since it is too slow.

+## Four different running modes of CryoREAD
-### 1. Only Make Structure Information Predictions by cryo-READ.
+### Mode 1.
+Only Make Structure Information Predictions by cryo-READ.
 ```
 python3 main.py --mode=0 -F=[Map_Path] -M=[Model_Path] --contour=[half_contour_level] --gpu=[GPU_ID] --batch_size=[batch_size] --prediction_only
 ```